 Please watch Pastor Tim’s introduction to discipleship groups during our 2021 EM Winter Retreat:

 How will discipleship groups work?

-This year we will use the YouVersion Bible mobile app to read through the New Testament together.
+This year we will use the YouVersion Bible mobile app to read through the entire Bible together.
 The mobile app allows each discipleship group to see each other’s daily reading progress and reflections.
 Then each week, each discipleship group will meet virtually to discuss and share about their spiritual journey by answering a series of questions (see below).

 How do I sign up for a discipleship group?

 Please fill out this form to sign up!
 Pastor Tim or Diego will get in touch with you at the end of the year with your group members.

 Now that I have my discipleship partners, what do we do?

 Set up the Bible reading plan with your discipleship partners: